 Special care has been lavished on the sequence of spaces involved in the ritual of entry, adding a unique quality to residents’ experiences of arrival at each house.

-Each residence has its own small but dignified forecourt that is defined and sheltered by 3.8m-tall screens of sculpted bronze, works of art in which particular attention has been given to their finish and patina.
+Each residence has its own small but dignified forecourt that is defined and sheltered by 3.8m-tall screens of sculpted bronze, works of art that were delicately crafted with particular attention to their finish and patina.

 Once inside the residence, the impact of its unique internal courtyard becomes immediately evident, affording garden views from both the kitchen and living room while providing the twin benefits of natural ventilation and daylight.